GSI-Fing-Udelar/tectonic/docs/description.md

   configurations, and optional files in the `ansible` directory.
 * Elastic and kibana policies and resources, in the `elastic` directory, if using elastic for evaluation.
+* Caldera resources in the `caldera` directory  if using caldera for adversary emulation.

 ### Scenario description
 The scenario description is a YAML file with three main sections: